jrzimmerman/runway-react-interview/docs/spreadsheet-functions-techspec.md

   - Update `burningCells` accordingly.

 - Stopping/dismissing the animation:

-  - If the user presses Escape while `burnRateActive` is true, set `burnRateActive` to false and clear `burningCells`.
+  - The animation stops if the content of the `burnRateOrigin` cell changes to anything other than `=BURNRATE()`.
+  - If the user presses Escape, the logic clears the animation.
+The Escape key press handler should process the animation logic first, then pass the event to the editing logic if applicable.
-  - If the user clicks anywhere outside the grid or on a dedicated "dismiss" overlay, also clear the animation.
+  - If the user clicks anywhere outside the grid or on a dedicated "dismiss" overlay, the logic also clears the animation.

 - Animation lifetime:
-  - Allow `burnRateWave` to continue until all cells within the grid that satisfy the spread rule have been visited.
+  - Allow `burnRateWave` to continue until it has visited all cells within the grid that meet the spread rule.
+  - Optionally, add a maximum duration (e.g., 5–10 seconds), after which the animation stops automatically.
   - Optionally, add a maximum duration (e.g., 5–10 seconds), after which the animation stops automatically.

 ### 5.4 Visual Representation of Burn Rate

 - For any cell whose coordinates are in `burningCells`:

   - Adjust the `Cell` styling via additional props:
     - Background color gradient based on the wave index (e.g., yellow → orange → red).
     - Optional overlay icon (e.g., flame emoji) positioned inside the cell.